dariacherepina/Software-Engineering-Design-SoSe-25/exercises/exercise8/exercise8.md

 Continuous Integration (CI) is a DevOps practice where developers merge code changes into a shared repository multiple times a day.
 Each integration triggers automated builds and tests to catch bugs early and ensure code stability.
 It does not automatically deploy to production (that’s Continuous Delivery/Deployment).
-While Docker containers (option d) can be part of CI, they’re not its main purpose.
+While Docker containers (option d) can be part of CI, they’re not its test purpose.

 3.